coderefinery/jupyter/guide.md

 their prefered way to write code.
 The instructur can mention that JupyterLab is sort of like an IDE for notebooks.

-There's a paragraph on Git extensions to Jupyter notebooks and JupyterLab (nbdime, jupyterlab-git, jupyterlab/github).
+There's a paragraph and an exercise on Git extensions to Jupyter notebooks and JupyterLab (nbdime, jupyterlab-git, jupyterlab/github).
 It is useful if the instructor has installed and enabled these extensions in order to demostrate how they are used:
 - `nbdime`: show how the `git` button works in the notebook (it opens a new window with git diff output)
 - `jupyterlab-git`: show how the new Git button on the left menubar works.
 One can add and commit files, unstage, push and pull, create branches etc.
 - `jupyterlab-github`: show how one can browse repositories on GitHub, open online notebooks and run them locally (in local Python environment) or launch them on mybinder.org

+After discussing the Git integrations, the instructor should encourage participants to initialize a Git repo in their notebook directory, and commit the first "testing" notebook.
+They can do this via the JupyterLab interface if they have the plugins installed, or via terminal inside JupyterLab, or via regular terminal.

 Take-home messages:
 - The JupyterLab interface is flexible and one can customize the workspace by dragging